About the Village of Pemberton Council

 Mike has been and is still active in the community as a coach for youth soccer and coach of the senior basketball teams at PSS for close to twenty years.
 Mike and family live on a three acre property on which they raise the majority of their own meat, poultry and vegetables.
 Telemarking, basketball, mountain biking and the outdoors are his passions however the driving force in his life is his family.

 Mike has served one term on council and two terms as mayor and is now honoured to be serving the community again in a third term as Mayor.
-He currently sits on the Squamish Lillooet regional district, board SCF, sea to sky hospital board, regional transit committee, Pemberton valley emergency management committee to name a few.
+He currently sits on the Squamish Lillooet Regional District board, Spel̓kúmtn Community Forest board, Sea to Sky Hospital board, Regional Transit Committee, Pemberton Valley Emergency Management Committee, and others.

 Board/committee appointments